tobyhede/talks/README.md

 Take and Remix, but probably remove the branding.

-Hot orange branding courtesy of amaysim (amaysim.com.au)
+Hot orange branding courtesy and copyright of amaysim (amaysim.com.au)